A concise tutorial review of reverse osmosis and electrodialysis

-The next step is to find the relationship between this osmotic pressure change at the membrane interface and the hydrostatic pressure change there.
-The result is very elegant, and follows from analysis of mechanical equilibrium across this interface, namely that the \textit{total} pressure is invariant across each of the membrane interfaces (between just outside and just inside)~\cite{Sasidhar_1981}, with this total pressure a summation of hydrostatic pressure and \textit{minus} the osmotic pressure.
-This will be further explained in section~\ref{section_fundamentals} as the consequence of a force balance acting on the water evaluated over a very thin layer with steep changes in pressures, similar to how electrical double layer theory follows from chemical equilibrium across an interface with an associated change in voltage.
-Thus, at each of the two membrane interfaces we have
+The next step is to find the relationship between this osmotic pressure change across the membrane surface and the hydrostatic pressure change there.
+Because of mechanical equilibrium across this interface, the total pressure is invariant across each of the membrane interfaces (between just outside and just inside)~\cite{Sasidhar_1981}, and therefore at each of the two membrane interfaces we have